-At NYU Langone, our doctors are experts at detecting lymphedema, a condition affecting the lymphatic system.
+At NYU Langone, our doctors are experts in detecting lymphedema, a condition affecting the lymphatic system.
 This network of vessels, tissues, and organs circulates lymph, a fluid that contains infection-fighting white blood cells.
-When there is damage to the lymphatic vessels, which carry lymph throughout the body, and the lymph nodes, small glands that filter lymph, fluid can build up and tissues can swell, causing blockages.
+When there is damage to the lymphatic vessels, which carry lymph throughout the body, or the lymph nodes, the small glands that filter lymph, fluid can build up and tissues can swell, causing blockages.
 This condition can range from mild to severe.

 Schedule an Appointment

 Browse our specialists and get the care you need.Find a Doctor & Schedule

 Primary lymphedema is a rare genetic condition in which the lymphatic system doesn’t develop properly, causing a backup of fluid in tissues.

 Secondary lymphedema develops as a result of damage to the lymphatic system.
 Surgery or radiation therapy for cancer, such as breast cancer or melanoma, can damage the lymphatic system.
 Cancer surgery may include removal of lymph nodes, which are found in the neck, underarm, abdomen, pelvis, and groin.
 Because lymphedema can occur after cancer treatment, your NYU Langone oncologist monitors you for signs of the condition.

 Symptoms include the swelling of an arm or leg, sometimes involving fingers and toes, and a heavy or tight feeling in the affected limb or limbs.
 Lymphedema can cause the skin to feel thick or tight, and some people have difficulty moving an arm or leg.
 It can also cause itching, burning, aching, or pain.
 Lymphedema may lead to a skin infection, such as cellulitis, in an arm or leg.